Electric golf carts are not only for golfing, but they are a great form of transportation if you live in a golf cart community like we do.

 Living in a golf cart community, there are many used golf carts for sale.
 Don't be afraid to consider a used golf cart.

-The most important question to ask the buyer is ...
+The most important questions to ask the buyer are ...

 Replacing batteries can be a big expense - and they keep getting more expensive each year.